Community-based participatory research methods

 Fitzgerald, Hiram, Deborah Johnson, Desiree Qin, Francisco Villaruel, and John Norder (2019) Introduction: A Developmental Systems Perspective on Children and Prejudice, in H. Fitzgerald, D. Johnson, D. Qin, F. Villarruel, J. Norder (eds) Handbook of Children and Prejudice.
 Springer Publishing, New York.
 Pp. 3-22.

 Poitra, Christie and John Norder (2019), Implicit Bias and the “In/visible Indian” in the Classroom, in H. Fitzgerald, D. Johnson, D. Qin, F. Villarruel, J. Norder (eds) Handbook of Children and Prejudice.
 Springer Publishing, New York.
 Pp. 181-191

 Norder, John (2018), Listen for the Echo of Drums Across the Water: Rock Art Sites as Engaged Community Research in Ontario, in S. Silliman (ed.)
 Engaging Archaeology: 25 case studies in research practice.
 Wiley-Blackwell Publishing.
 Pp. 71-78.

 Norder, John and Dagmara Zawadzka (2016), What the Places Teach Us: challenges for cultural tourism and indigenous stewardship of rock art sites in the North American Midcontinent, in L. Brady and P. Tacon (eds), Rock Art in the Contemporary World: symbols, meaning and significance.
 University Press of Colorado.
 Pp. 59-82.

-Norder,John (in press) ‘The invention and endurance of memory and place among First Nations of northwestern Ontario,Canada’, International Journal of Historical Archaeology (special issue), L. Russell and S. Jones (guest eds)
+Norder,John (2012) ‘The invention and endurance of memory and place among First Nations of northwestern Ontario,Canada’, International Journal of Historical Archaeology (special issue), L. Russell and S. Jones (guest eds)